Stafford supervisors set tax rate

 She said she is in favor of implementing a business, professional and occupational license tax and will help Stafford advocate to receive the full cost of competing adjustment that is provided by the General Assembly to nine Northern Virginia localities to help them recruit and retain staff in a competitive labor market.

-Supervisors met with Gov. Glenn Youngkin on Wednesday to ask him to consider proposing an amendment to the state's biennial budget to grant the full COCA.
+Supervisors said they would be meeting with Gov. Glenn Youngkin on Wednesday to ask him to consider proposing an amendment to the state's biennial budget to grant the full COCA.

 Gary made a motion to table setting real estate tax rates until after that meeting, but it did not succeed.

-Gary said she could not support the 92-cent tax rate because she doesn't believe it reflects the will of the community.
+Gary said she could not support the 94.5-cent tax rate because it will require the use of one-time funds to meet all the needs of the county and school division.
+She said she doesn't believe the approved tax rate reflects the will of the community.

 "This is incredibly disappointing," she said.
 "I am heartbroken for our children and people who have fought for something that makes sense, and disappointed that this board did not work together to find something for the community.
 I think you all deserve better."

-Note: Editor's note: This story has been updated from a previous version that included an incorrect tax rate.